-Figure 2 shows the demand and supply curves for a small bag of fertilizer with a market price of 100EB at the time of the experiments.
+Fig. 2 shows the demand and supply curves for a small bag of fertilizer with a market price of 100 EB at the time of the experiments.
 We found a surprising low demand for fertilizer.
-Approximately 40% of the cash receivers were willing to buy fertilizer at a price of 40EB, whereas approximately 25% of the fertilizer receivers were willing to sell the fertilizer at this low price.
-It is evident from Figure 2 that supply elasticity is higher than demand elasticity at low prices.
-More than 60% of the fertilizer receivers were willing to sell the fertilizer at 60 EB, that is, at a 40% discount from the current market price.
+Approximately 40% of the cash receivers were willing to buy fertilizer at a price of 40 EB, whereas approximately 30% of the fertilizer receivers were willing to sell the fertilizer at this low price.
+It is evident from Fig. 2 that supply elasticity is higher than demand elasticity at low prices.
+More than 60% of the fertilizer receivers were willing to sell the fertilizer at 40% discount from the current market price.
 Additionally, approximately 75% were willing to sell the fertilizer at 80 EB.
 At fertilizer prices above 100 EB, the supply and demand elasticities are low.
 A certain small fraction of the population highly values fertilizer.